stclib/STC/README.md

 Because it is headers-only, headers can simply be included in your program.
 The methods are static by default (some inlined).
 You may add the project folder to **CPATH** environment variable, to let GCC, Clang, and TinyC locate the headers.

-If containers are used accross several translation units with common instantiated container types, it is recommended to build as a "library" to minimize the executable size.
-To enable this mode, specify **-DSTC_HEADER** as compiler option in your build environment, and place all the instantiations of containers used in a single C-source file, e.g.:
+If containers are used across several translation units with common instantiated container types, it is recommended to build as a "library" to minimize the executable size.
+To enable this mode, specify **-DSTC_HEADER** as a compiler option in your build environment and place all the instantiations of containers used in a single C-source file, e.g.:
 ```c
 // stc_libs.c
 #define STC_IMPLEMENTATION